parflow/parflow/pftools/README.md

 Each mask file should be the same dimensions in X and Y and have number of points in Z = 1.

+Note that the axis alignment is based on the standard PF axis alignment used inside the code and in PF file formats.
+Other file formats, such as the ASC format, use different alignments.
+In the ASC format the Y axis is inverted.

 #### Setting Top/Bottom of domain

 The mask file is typically coming from a 2D file so does not have any